 - If you are unsure about consenting to sub-letting or assigning a lease over your retail premises, consult independent legal advice.

-We have summarised the different rules in the table below or you can see the information on a state by state basis by clicking the links below.
+We have summarised the different rules in the table below or you can see the information on an Australian state by state basis by clicking the links below.

 Or you can view this image – click it to enlarge